-Coastal flooding (also called coastal inundation) occurs when normally dry, low-lying land is flooded by the sea.
+Coastal flooding (also referred to as coastal inundation) is a natural event that occurs when normally dry, low-lying land is flooded by the sea.

-The worst flooding occurs when larger-than-normal tides and storms occur at the same time.
+The worst flooding occurs when larger-than-normal high tides and storms occur at the same time.

-In the Christchurch District, there are some differences in how floors happen along different parts of the coast.
+In the Christchurch District, there are some differences in how floods happen along different parts of the coast.

 Areas most at risk of coastal flooding are low-lying areas in the east of the city close to the Ihutai Estuary, Brooklands Lagoon and the lower reaches of the Ōtakaro Avon and Ōpāwaho Heathcote rivers, as well as low-lying land around, harbours, bays and coastal lakes in Te Pātaka o Rākaihautū Banks Peninsula.